| | |

 team has given their innate quality of strength and solidity

 a chance to shine.
+The iron

 work, a specialty of the Lindberg-Thomas team in their business